tonymorris21/MLJava/README.md

 70% of this data is used to train a nuave bayes classifier model the remaining data is then used to test the accuracy of the model.

+The user can use the interface to input patient symptpoms to get a probability of covid infection.